Cajac/picoCTF-Writeups/picoCTF_2024/Reverse_Engineering/weirdSnake.md

 <---snip--->
 ```

-Note the matching line number and hexadecimal address.
+Note the matching line numbers and hexadecimal address.

 The corresponding Python code is